5T33Z0/Clover-Crate/System_Parameters/README.md

 Since Clover r5125, loading of kexts is handled by OpenCore, so `FSInject` is obsolete.

 ## InjectSystemID
-For Chameleon users switching over to Clover!? – not covered here, obsolete don't care, leave disabled and carry on!
+For Chameleon users switching over to Clover!
+Not covered here.
+Leave disabled and carry on!

 ## NoCaches
 If enabled, the cache will be skipped on each boot.
 And just like `InjectKexts`, this key defines the global rule, so the value defined on Custom Entries will override this one.